Ziya Müezzinoğlu: Career

 After his graduation in 1942 Müezzinoğlu joined at the Ministry of Finance where he first worked in the Finance Inspection Board.
 He became an inspectorate of finance in 1946.
 Between 1959 and 1960 he served as the director general of the treasury.
 Following the military coup on 27 May 1960 he was elected to the Constituent Assembly.
 In 1962 he was appointed undersecretary of the State Planning Organization which he held until 1964 when he was named as the ambassador of Turkey to West Germany.
 From January 1967 he served as the permanent representative of Turkey at the European Economic Community.
 The same year he also became the representative of Turkey at the European Coal and Steel Union and the European Atomic Energy Community.

 On 22 May 1972 Müezzinoğlu was appointed finance minister to the cabinet led by Prime Minister Ferit Melen and remained in office until 1973.
 Following the military intervention of Turkey in Cyprus Müezzinoğlu was named as the head of the Coordination Council in August 1974.
 The council was designed to reorganization of the region under Turkish administration.
 Müezzinoğlu was in office until July 1975.
 He was elected to the Turkish Senate for the Republican People's Party in 1975 from his hometown, Kayseri.

-In 1977 he was appointed minister of commerce to the second cabinet of Bülent Ecevit.
-His term was very brief, but he was again appointed minister of finance next year and served in the cabinet headed by Ecevit.
-He was in office until 1979.
+Müezzinoğlu was elected as a senator from Kayseri in 1977.
+On 21 June 1977 he was appointed minister of commerce to the second cabinet of Bülent Ecevit.
+The cabinet could not get a vote of confidence at the Parliament on 3 July, and Müezzinoğlu's term ended on 27 July.

+Müezzinoğlu was again appointed minister of finance on 5 January 1978 and served in the cabinet headed by Ecevit until 1979.